Is Cheese Good or Bad for You? Truth That Every Cheese Lover Needs to Know

 Q7.
 Is feta healthier than cheddar?

-A: Feta is lower in fat but higher in sodium.
-Cheddar is higher in protein.
-Which is healthier depends on your dietary needs.
+A: Feta is typically lower in fat but higher in sodium, while cheddar offers more protein.
+The better choice depends on individual dietary priorities and balance.

 Q8.
 What is the healthiest cheese?